beamaginelidar/l3cam_ros2/README.md

 ## Operational Advice

-### MTU Size
+### Jumbo frames

-You will need to increase the MTU (Maximum Transmission Unit) on the network interface attached to the camera.
+You will need to enable jumbo frames on your ethernet adapter by increasing the MTU (Maximum Transmission Unit) on the network interface attached to the camera.

+A jumbo frame is an Ethernet frame that is larger than 1500 bytes.
+Most Ethernet adapters support jumbo frames, however it is usually turned off by default.
+Please note in order to set a 9000 byte packet size on the camera, the Ethernet adapter must support a jumbo frame size of 9000 bytes or higher.

 You can check what your current MTU setting is by running the following command:

 ```
-ip a | grep mtu
+ifconfig | grep mtu
 ```

 You should increase the MTU to `9000` to allow jumbo frames.
 If you use Network Manager, this can be done by opening the network interface settings and editing the "MTU" box under the "Identity" tab.